 The world is facing an unprecedented challenge.
-Stabilizing the climate requires ending the greenhouse gas emissions that come from burning oil, coal and gas, which today provide 84 percent of global energy (78 percent in the United States).
+Stabilizing the climate requires ending the greenhouse gas emissions (GHG) that come from burning oil, coal and gas, which today provide 84 percent of global energy (78 percent in the United States).
 Uncontrolled burning of fossil fuels, in electricity generation, transportation, space heating and industrial uses, will have to be replaced soon, and globally, with carbon-free sources, faster than any previous shift in energy infrastructure.

 There will be many substitutes, but a key one will be advanced fission reactors.
-The goal of this primer is to provide basic information on them.
-Dozens are under development around the world; this primer focuses on those in the United States and Canada.
+The goal of this primer to provide basic information on advanced reactor technologies.
+Dozens of designs are under development around the world; this primer focuses on those in the United States and Canada.
 It is not exhaustive but does include most of the approaches under serious consideration.
-The field is evolving, and so will this document; the information here is current as of August 2021.
+The field is evolving, and so will this document; the information here is current as of June 2022.

-Fossil fuels today are the mainstay not only in electricity generation, but also in transportation, industry, buildings and agriculture.
+Fossil fuels today are the mainstay not only in electricity generation, but also in transportation, industry, buildings and agriculture, which also contribute a significant amount of GHG emissions.
 The world must keep fossil fuel emissions out of the atmosphere at a time of rapid growth in energy demand, as billions of people strive to gain the comfort, convenience and prosperity enjoyed by countries with abundant energy, like the United States.

-Many technologies will play a part.
+Many technologies will play a part in achieving decarbonization.
 A key one will be advanced nuclear reactors, which offer important advantages that allow a clean, robust, balanced, and diversified energy system.
-Nuclear power limits "energy sprawl" because it takes up much less land than other low-carbon energy sources.
+Nuclear energy limits "energy sprawl" because it takes up much less land than other low-carbon energy sources.